madprops/blog/docs/close.md

 This is a button that sits at the top of the mouse, and it's meant to be used to change the DPI (sensitivity).

-But I mapped it to somethign else, and if I double click it quick enough it closes the window where the cursor is at.
+But I mapped it to something else, and if I double click it quick enough it closes the window where the cursor is at.

 So I just point to a window and tap tap, done.
 It's really fast.